petepm/Slundge/README.md

-# Slundge (the Collective)
+# Slundge (The Collective)

-Repository for the Pete Peterson tune "Slundge (the Collective)".
+Repository for the Pete Peterson tune "Slundge (The Collective)".

 ## License